 OFFICE/STORE RENTALS 3c

-PALISADES OFFICE SUITES AVAILABLE in the heart of the Village including: 1) Last remaining single office suite at $1,600 per month and 2) Office suites ranging in size from 1,015 sf to 3,235 sf, all with large windows with great natural light.
+PALISADES OFFICE SUITES AVAILABLE in the heart of the Village: Single room offices & office suites ranging in size up to 3,235 sf, all with large windows with great natural light.
 Amazing views of the Santa Monica mountains, private balconies and restrooms.
 Building amenities include high speed T1 internet access, elevator and secured, underground parking.
-Call Brett at (310) 591-8789 or email brett@hp-cap.com
+CALL BRETT AT (310) 591-8789 or email brett@hp-cap.com

 BOOKKEEPING/ACCOUNTING 7b